apigee/appservices-android-push-example/README.md

 apigee-android-push-test
 ====================

-A simple Android app that registers itself and pushes a GCM notification to itself via Apigee's App Services.
+A simple Android app that registers and pushes a GCM notification to itself via Apigee's App Services.

+To run:

+1. Change the GCM_SENDER_ID to your Google API Project Number
+2. Set the API_URL, ORG, APP, USER, and PASSWORD for your App Services app.
+3. Build and run!

 NOTE:
 If you are using eclipse, double check to see that eclipse is importing all the JAR files in the lib folder